Skip to content

 Do not hardcode route exposure defaults in services or controllers.

-Use SaaS config defaults from:
+Use Tenanta config defaults from:

-• Modules/SaaS/config/config.php
+• Modules/Tenanta/config/config.php

 • settings_defaults keys